CW1224/reserve-a-place/README.md

 [Return to the Table of Contents](#table-of-contents)

-My goal in creating this programme
+My goal in creating this programme is for customers and visitors of the website to be able to make bookings once they see the kind of food the restaurant offers.
+Likewise, I want to give them the option of deleting a booking if they change their mind.

 ## 1.2 User Expectations